 You can download a tick list for any vice county from the BSBI website (no need to be a member).
 DERC has also prepared a sheet for Dorset.
 The former has the advantage of having the Biological Records Centre (BRC) numbers which makes data entry into databases easier.
-It also has nearly all the species you will find in the county, but the writing is small and the sheet densely packed.
-The DERC sheet is a little friendlier, with a larger font size and it has the notable spp in bold, making it easier to see if you have found any species that are typical of good quality habitat.
-Any species that is not on the sheet can be listed on the back but often deserves being treated as a rare plant and completing a RPR form.
+It also has nearly all the species you will find in the county, but the writing is small and the sheet is densely packed.
+The DERC sheet is a little friendlier, with a larger font size and it has the notable species2 in bold, making it easier to see if you have found any species that are typical of good quality habitat.
+Any species that is not on the sheet can be listed on the back should be regarded as a rare plant (i.e. take a grid reference and complete a RPR form if you have time).

 Recording all species in a grid square is a common way of structuring major surveys, such as preparing an atlas of the UK or a county flora.
-Often a 10 km grid square (hectad) or a 2 km grid square (tetrad) is used and the grid reference is the bottom left-hand corner of the square.
-Listing species for a named site or habitat is preferable to a grid square at other times.
+Often a 10km grid square (hectad) or a 1km grid square (monad) is used and the grid reference is the bottom left-hand corner of the square.
+At other times, listing species for a named site or habitat is preferable to a grid square.
 You should give the grid reference of the centre of the site.
-If recording species on a walk, a new sheet should be started when a new I km grid square is entered.
+If recording species on a walk, a new sheet should be started when a new 1km grid square is entered.

 The best way to tick is with a horizontal line through the specific name only (or underlining it if done neatly), leaving the genus unmarked.
 It is often helpful to have an idea of the amount of each species.
 There are accurate, although time-consuming, ways of doing this that are not appropriate for general records.
 Most botanists use the DAFOR scale as a quick score to indicate the abundance of each species within the search area.
 The initials stand for: Dominant, Abundant, Frequent, Occasional, Rare, and the words have their ordinary meaning.
-It usual for most species to be scored as occasional.
-Obviously only one, or possibly two species can be dominant (codominant) and only a few can be abundant or frequent without running space on the ground.
-Where the distribution is patchy, the amount can described as locally dominant / abundant / frequent.
-For instance, a with a lot of sticky mouse-ear, Cerastium glomeratum might appear
+It is usual for most species to be scored as occasional.
+Obviously only one, or possibly two species can be dominant (co-dominant) and only a few can be abundant or frequent without running out of space on the ground.
+Where the distribution is patchy, the amount can be described as locally dominant / abundant / frequent.
+For instance, a site with a lot of sticky mouse-ear, Cerastium glomeratum might appear thus: